-As Founder of FH+H, Joseph E. Fluet was a leading attorney who routinely handled highly complex and sensitive legal and financial matters both nationally and internationally.
-He specialized in high profile and sensitive affairs that required comprehensive coordination of legal, media, political, and consulting efforts.
-Mr. Fluet has served as lead attorney on a wide variety of matters, including complex international mergers and acquisitions, government contract negotiations, internal financial investigations, high profile criminal defense cases, complex civil litigation, and corporate formation overseas.
+Joseph E. Fluet founded FH+H as a leading attorney who routinely handled highly complex and sensitive legal and financial matters both nationally and internationally.
+In FH+H's infancy, he specialized exclusively in high-profile and sensitive affairs that required comprehensive coordination of legal, media, political, and consulting efforts.
+Mr. Fluet then expanded his practice to serve as lead attorney on a wide variety of matters, including complex international mergers and acquisitions, government contract negotiations, internal financial investigations, high profile criminal defense cases, complex civil litigation, and corporate formation overseas.

-His clients ranged from technology and professional services firms to the nation’s largest aerospace, defense, and intelligence contractors.
-He routinely advised clients in all aspects of business and financial operations both domestically and abroad.
-Mr. Fluet also represented local small business and individuals, and has sat on several corporate boards.
-Earlier in his career, he served as a judicial law clerk to the Chief Judge of the United States Court of Appeals for the 11th ...
+At FH+H, his clients have ranged from technology and professional services firms to the nation’s largest aerospace, defense, and intelligence contractors.
+He has routinely advised clients in all aspects of business and financial operations both domestically and abroad.
+Mr. Fluet has also represented local small business and individuals, and has sat on several corporate boards.
+Earlier in his career, he served as a judicial law clerk to...

 Jennifer S. Huber is widely-recognized as an elite international trade and business transactions attorney with an exceptional ability to bring creative business and legal solutions to fast-paced, high-risk environments.
 She has particular experience negotiating and closing complex international transactions involving numerous parties, complex regulatory requirements, corporate formation overseas, and the interplay of foreign and domestic law in emerging economies.